aswitwicka/literature_pollinators/README.md

 - [Highly cited](#highly-cited)
 - [Decline of insect pollinators](#decline-of-insect-pollinators)
 - [Exposure of pollinators to neonicotinoid insecticides](#exposure-of-pollinators-to-neonicotinoid-insecticides)
+- [Exposure of pollinators to organophosphate pesticides] (#exposure-of-pollinators-to-organophosphate-pesticides)
 - [Pesticide levels in pollen and nectar](#pesticide-levels-in-pollen-and-nectar)
 - [Dosage effects](#dosage-effects)
 - [Gene expression](#gene-expression)